Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/data_channels.md

 ### DataChannelManager

-The `DataChannelManager` is a static class which is used by ISAR for instantiated and managing data channels.
+The `DataChannelManager` is a static class which is used by Hololight Stream for instantiating and managing data channels.
 It is intended for implementors not to instantiate channels themselves, and instead call to the manager to grab the channel.

 The `DataChannelManager.GetDataChannel` static generic function is provided for implementors to grab the instantiated data channel extension for sending and receiving data.